 You’ll have more luck finding low-VOC flooring if you know that some flooring types are worse than others.
 Vinyl flooring, synthetic carpeting, and laminates are the worst culprits.
 Avoid these products when looking for safe flooring for your home.

 Choose better non-toxic flooring products to keep your household safer.
-In addition to keeping VOCs out of your home, natural flooring materials will minimize indoor air pollution.
+In addition to keeping VOCs out of your home, natural flooring materials minimize indoor air pollution.

 Keep an Eye on Wood Stains